George Groves (boxer): Groves vs. Paul Smith, Johnson

 In his first fight with Warren on 5 November 2011, Groves beat former British champion Paul Smith in two rounds at the Wembley Arena in London to retain his British and Commonwealth titles.

 After nine months out, Groves returned to the ring in July 2012 knocking out Mexican boxer Francisco Sierra in 2 rounds.
 In December, Groves fought veteran former world champion Glen Johnson at the ExCel Arena.
 At the time of the fight, Johnson was 19 years older than Groves.
 Groves knocked Johnson down in the twelfth round, though Johnson appeared to fall more from being off balance.
-Groves won a lopsided decision after 12 rounds when the judges scored it (120-107, 120-107 & 119-109).
+Groves won a lopsided decision after 12 rounds when the judges scored it (120–107, 120–107 & 119–109).
 Groves won 35 of 36 scored rounds on the three judges scorecards, gave Johnson a bad beating in the seventh round but the fight was not stopped though it could have been.

 Groves fought twice in March 2013.
 He first knocked out Dario German Balmaceda in round 3 in London, before travelling to Germany two weeks later to stop Baker Barakat in two rounds.

-In May, Groves defeated 34 year old Noe Gonzalez Alcoba (30-2, 22 KOs) at the O2 Arena on the undercard of the Carl Froch vs. Mikkel Kessler rematch.
+In May, Groves defeated 34 year old Noe Gonzalez Alcoba (30–2, 22 KOs) at the O2 Arena on the undercard of the Carl Froch vs. Mikkel Kessler rematch.
 By doing so, he claimed the vacant WBA Inter-Continental super middleweight title.
 Groves landed a right hand in the opening minute of the fifth round which caught Noe Gonzalez coming forward and sent him down for a count of five.
 Gonzalez made it to his feet, but Gonzalez stood on shaky legs as the referee waved an end to the bout.
 Gonzalez's corner threw in the towel almost simultaneously with the referee's stoppage.

 World title challenges

-Groves vs. Froch I
+Groves vs. Froch

 In mid-2013 the IBF installed Groves as the mandatory challenger to titleholder Carl Froch, with a bout between them taking place on 23 November 2013 at the Phones4u Arena in Manchester; both Froch's IBF and WBA super-middleweight titles were on the line.
 On 17 September, Groves parted ways with trainer Adam Booth.
 In the fight, Froch stopped Groves in the ninth round amidst controversial circumstances.
 Groves was ahead on all three judges' scorecards, having dropped the champion in the first round with a hard counter right hand.
 Many observers at ringside, including fellow boxers David Haye and Amir Khan, remarked that referee Howard Foster had stepped in too quickly during an exchange in which both fighters landed heavy punches.
 Given the controversial nature of the stoppage, there were immediate calls for a rematch.

 On 24 January 2014, the IBF ordered a rematch between Froch and Groves, giving Froch 90 days to fight Groves or relinquish his IBF title.